airshipit/docs/doc/source/airship1/airship-1-flow.rst

    and finally site-level repositories.
 These may be entirely different repositories with different permissions.
 Pegleg facilitates cloning all of these at the correct revisions according to the definition for that site.
-Pegleg can be driven via a jenkins pipeline, which can be further abstracted in something like an NC3C dashboard, or it can be driven on the command line directly by imitating the behavior in the pipeline.
+Pegleg can be driven via a Jenkins pipeline, which can be further abstracted in something like an NC3C dashboard, or it can be driven on the command line directly by imitating the behavior in the pipeline.